-The NSC produces employment projections to show where likely future job opportunities may be.
+JSA produces employment projections to show where likely future job opportunities may be.
 Employment projections data are only produced for occupations at the broad four digit Australian and New Zealand Standard Classification of Occupations (ANZSCO) level.
 While data are not available for this occupation, projections data are available for the parent occupation, Food and Drink Factory Workers, under the outlook section.

 Earnings and hours

 Around 76% of people employed as Confectionery Makers work full-time hours, in all their jobs combined.
 This is 10 percentage points above the all jobs average (66%).